herrevilkitten/holiday-in-ten-towns/Session_4.md

 * Before leaving, the group looked for [Lin Trollsbane] in the Northlook to collect their reward.
 Lin was out back, talking to a [dwarven woman with red hair].
 * Lin introduced [Sheelah] to the group.
 She was standoffish to everyone but Ragnar (being that he's from the North) but agreed to work with them on some quests for the House.
 * The party continued on to [Termalaine].
 The Speaker is Oris Maskhew.
 Neither Sheelah nor Ragnar knew much about him.
 Because the mines were infested, there's a lot of people not doing anything.
 * Ragnar suggested staying at the Eastside Inn, where things would be a little more relaxed.
-The Blue Clam is probably filled with miners
+The Blue Clam is probably filled with miners who are angry.
+* Th
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc3NjYxODY3Niw0MTIxODAzNiwtNjcyNj
+eyJoaXN0b3J5IjpbMTc0MDk5OTU2OSw0MTIxODAzNiwtNjcyNj
 g0NTQxLDk0ODM4NTUzMiwxNzc2NTgwMTk0LC0xNTY3MzcwNzEw
 XX0=
 -->